 Do your students struggle with explaining how they solved a problem?
 Do they give up on a problem soon after starting or before they even begin?
 Number talks are the answer!
 They are short, purposeful mini lessons that enhance students’ ability to comfortably and flexibly problem solve, reason, and respectfully communicate their thinking using appropriate math vocabulary and academic sentence structure (also known as math talk).
-They fit perfectly in a guided math workshop framework, which you can learn how to implement in my guided math workshop course.
+They fit perfectly in a guided math workshop framework, which you can learn how to implement in my guided math workshop course (coming soon).
 Daily number talks promote quality classroom conversation and give your students the confidence to approach problems with a positive attitude and growth mindset, which will lead to math success this school year and beyond.

 A number talk is a short, purposeful mini-lesson that enhances students’ ability to comfortably and flexibly problem solve, reason, and respectfully communicate their thinking using appropriate math vocabulary (also called maths vocabulary in different parts of the world) and academic sentence structure.
 These discussions lead to students understanding that there is more than one way to solve a problem.
 Students benefit from having this be a part of their daily routine.
 Number talks should last about 10 minutes.
 There are four main steps: 1) A problem is presented; 2) Students engage in a productive struggle; 3) Students share with a partner; 4) Students and the teacher engage in a whole group discussion.
 This will become one of your favorite classroom procedures because it will give you the time for exploring and teaching math strategies and concepts!

 What is the Difference Between a Number Talk and Math Talk?